 Top 10 Best Guided Walks in London Conde Nast Traveller Best 15 Walking Tours As seen on BBC2's Great British Story

 Black History Walks offer guided Walking Tours London to include the African history of London.
 The walks take place in 8 different areas from February to November and last about two hours.
 Private walks also available on request, at times to suit your Primary/Secondary School, University, Birthday Party or Staff group.
 Discover 2000 years of London's Black History!
 As featured in USA Today, the Sunday Express , the Londonist , TimeOut London, Lerasse travels , Cuisine Noir and Channel 4 news

 View our superb, monthly African Odysseys films and our walks and talks HERE

 To get advance notice of all coming events join our free mailing list HERE

-- Black Panther's REAL African history + the books to prove it Sun 23rd Sept HERE
+- Black Panther's Real African history and the books to prove it Sun 24th February HERE

 - Full description of each walk HERE